Eusexua Tour: Background

 FKA Twigs embarked in 2019 on the Magdalene Tour, her second concert tour, in support of her sophomore studio album, Magdalene (2018).
 It abruptly concluded halfway through before the COVID-19 pandemic forced the closure of performance venues and mass gathering events, which led to the recording process of her debut mixtape, Caprisongs (2022).
 Years later, Twigs' third studio album, titled Eusexua, was announced on 13 September 2024, and released on 24 January 2025.

 On 16 January 2025, during her birthday, Twigs formally announced the Eusexua Tour with ten shows across Europe and North America, spanning from March to April 2025, and with appearances at multiple festivals as well.
 Tickets went on sale on 24 January, and several presales ran from 21 to 23 January.
 On 21 January, extra dates for Chicago, Toronto and New York City were added due to "high demand".
 Two days later, an additional second show in London was also announced after tickets quickly sold out.
 On 6 March, Twigs postponed the initial Berlin and Prague dates of the tour due to "unforeseen production issues", with both shows being rescheduled to 30 and 31 May, respectively.
-Three weeks later, Twigs posted a video via TikTok to notify the postponement of several North American shows caused by failed visa paperwork for the stage ensamble.
+Three weeks later, Twigs posted a video via TikTok to notify the postponement of several North American shows caused by failed visa paperwork for the stage ensemble.